Lessons Learned in Teaching QA

 Lesson # 10: Talking about Risk is a must!

 Testing requires asking a lot of questions and then trying to find the answers that fit.
-It also requires excellent listening skills and you need to listen to your client, your team and your C-level management and put the pieces together to create a picture that can help you test better.
-A lot of these questions and information will be about the things that can go in unexpected ways (that’s risk!) so doing a risk workshop is imperative.
+It also requires excellent listening skills and you need to listen to your client, your team, and your C-level management and put the pieces together to create a picture that can help you test better.
+A lot of these questions and information will be about the things that can go in unexpected ways (that’s a risk!) so doing a risk workshop is imperative.
 We did that before starting testing the product and made sure that we write them down along with the mitigations and contingencies.
 This activity introduced them to risk-based testing and its significance.
 Talking about the more risky features (for example, the ones where you are using some external services/APIs) and features that can’t be tested from a specific user persona/interface made them ask some really fascinating questions.

-During one of the sessions we saw that the APK file that was given to us didn’t work on some phones and failed system consistency test.
+During one of the sessions, we saw that the APK file that was given to us didn’t work on some phones and failed the system consistency test.
 We made sure to check the OS version and phone configuration but we couldn’t figure out what was wrong.
-When we spoke to the development team about it, we got to know that they never installed the app on any phone other the only high-end phone that the team lead had and used it for testing, the app worked fine on it but didn’t work in one out of three cases when we tried to install it on our phones.
+When we spoke to the development team about it, we got to know that they never installed the app on any phone other than the only high-end phone that the team lead had and used it for testing, the app worked fine on it but didn’t work in one out of three cases when we tried to install it on our phones.
 In one case, we found out that the live app force the user to make a new account every time to try to use the app and that too with a new email account.
 So yeah, you got the point!